SYSTRAN/seq2seq-attn/README.md

 If you want to run beam search on the CPU with an intermediate model trained on the GPU, you can use `convert_to_cpu.lua` to convert the model to CPU and run beam search.

+#### Getting details of a model
+To know what are the parameters used to train a model, you can use `info.lua` which displays the option used for the training and the perplexity scores on valid data.

 #### GPU memory requirements/Training speed
 Training large sequence-to-sequence models can be memory-intensive.
 Memory requirements will dependent on batch size, maximum sequence length, vocabulary size, and (obviously) model size.